 What are you going to paint?

-If wondering whether you should choose chalk spray paint or regular chalk paint for your next project, below are some key aspects to keep in mind before selecting the right product for your next project:
+If you’re wondering whether you should choose chalk spray paint or regular chalk paint for your next project, we advise reviewing a few aspects beforehand:

 - What type of surfaces will you be painting?

-- Are pieces straight or curvy requiring you to paint from difficult angles?
+- Are pieces straight or curvy?
+Will you be required to paint from difficult angles?

 - Will you be painting a large or small item?